01-edu/public/subjects/foldint/README.md

 ### Instructions

-Write a function called `FoldInt` that simulates the behavior of reduce from JavaScript.

 The function should have as parameters a function, `f func(int, int) int` a slice of integers, `slice []int` and an int `acc int`.
 You should apply for each element of the slice the arithmetic function, saving and printing it.
 The function will be tested with our own functions `Add, Sub, and Mul`.

 ### Expected function